 - to prevent and/or mitigate human-jaguar conflict, reduce depredation-related jaguar mortality, and explore alternative economic land uses

-to increase capacity and foster mentoring of emerging and existing conservation professionals, protected area staff, students, and local biologists.
+- to increase capacity and foster mentoring of emerging and existing conservation professionals, protected area staff, students, and local biologists.

-to research the impact of habitat conversion and conflict with humans on jaguar ecology and population dynamics across the Gran Chaco to better inform and identify targeted solutions and measures for reducing livestock depredation and addressing stakeholder needs and concerns
+- to research the impact of habitat conversion and conflict with humans on jaguar ecology and population dynamics across the Gran Chaco, to better inform and identify targeted solutions and measures for reducing livestock depredation and addressing stakeholder needs and concerns

-to build a regional genetic reference library for jaguars to identify the origin of illegally traded jaguar parts, and evaluate the efficacy of habitat corridors in facilitating the connectivity of jaguar populations
+- to build a regional genetic reference library for jaguars, to identify the origin of illegally traded jaguar parts, and evaluate the efficacy of habitat corridors in facilitating the connectivity of jaguar populations

-to engage the general public and citizenry on jaguar conservation issues, promote public education of jaguar conservation needs, and raise awareness regarding threats to jaguars across the Gran Chaco-Pantanal ecoregions
+- to engage the general public and citizenry on jaguar conservation issues, promote public education of jaguar conservation needs, and raise awareness regarding threats to jaguars across the Gran Chaco-Pantanal ecoregions